Vaish1795/SpeakyBird/README.md

 ```bash
 pip install "faster-whisper @ git+https://github.com/SYSTRAN/faster-whisper.git"
 ```

 3. Install the required packages using `pip install -r requirements.txt`

+Note: *webRTC VAD package requires visual studio build tools to be installed on windows.
+If you encounter an error while installing webrtcvad, install visual studio build tools from https://visualstudio.microsoft.com/visual-cpp-build-tools/.
+Make sure Windows 10SDK is installed and rerun the requirements file.*
-4. Navigate to the `src` directory
+4. Navigate to the `src` directory using `cd speakbird/src`
 5. Run the game using `python main.py`
 5. Say the commands displayed on the screen to control the bird
 6. Enjoy!